darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Audio souce code for Lemon Drop Hi-Res v124.3<br>
 Also need the build.prop tweaks for Hardware Offloaded Audio Processing.<br>

-If you find an error or a mistake I made in the mixer_paths file, please open an issue and let me know so it can be fixed, thank you. with over 6000 lines of code chance of an error or a mistake is good.<br>
+If you find an error or a mistake I made in the mixer_paths file, please open an issue and let me know so it can be fixed, thank you. with over 6000 lines of code chance of an error or a mistake is high.<br>

 The diff directory I uploaded the original then the modded v122.1, that way you can look at the commits from gound zero.<br>